pints-team/pints/README.md

 # What is Pints?

-Pints (Probabilistic Inference on Noisy Time-Series) is a framework for optimisation and bayesian inference problems on noisy time-series, such as arise in electrochemistry and cardiac electrophysiology.
+Pints (Probabilistic Inference on Noisy Time-Series) is a framework for optimisation and bayesian inference problems with ODE models of noisy time-series, such as arise in electrochemistry and cardiac electrophysiology.

 ## How do I use pints?